JessieChan5667/MTEC3501-JessieChan5667-2026F/docs/01_speculation/01_Initial_Project_Speculation.md

 Briefly distinguish between your project's **content** (what it communicates, investigates, enables, or allows someone to experience) and its **system** (how it is created, organized, delivered, or experienced).

 [Write here.]
+The project will be developed using a game engine such as Unity or Unreal.
+It will be experienced through the use of a Meta VR Headset.

 ### 4.2 Professional Contribution

 What part of the project represents the professional work you want others to evaluate you for?
 Identify any supporting, acquired, collaborative, or provisional components as needed.

 [Write here.]
+I would like help testing the simulation.

 ### 4.3 Project Type Response